AvinashKulal/Online-Placement-Help/README.md

 # Online-Placement-Help

-1.A register student fron the college can only able to add students to this system.
+1.A register Lecture fron the college can only able to add students to this system.
 2.Take online test.
 3.Apply for companies.